 The Orkney IJB's Strategic Plan, which illustrates how the Orkney IJB plans and commissions future services, can be found in section 3 of the management commentary.
-The 2019-22 Strategic Plan was approved on 2 October 2019 and the draft Strategic Commissioning Implementation Plan is currently being developed and will be submitted to the Orkney IJB in due course.
+The 2019-22 Strategic Plan was approved on 2 October 2019 and the draft Strategic Commissioning Implementation Plan is currently being developed and will be submitted to the Orkney IJB by December 2020.